The Mason Dixon

 of Virginia).
 It was surveyed between 1763 and 1767 by Charles Mason and Jeremiah Dixon in the resolution of a border dispute

 between British colonies in Colonial America.
-Popular speech, especially since the Missouri Compromise of 1820 (apparently the first official usage of the term "Mason's and Dixon's Line"),
+Since the first official usage of the term "Mason and Dixon Line" during congressional

-uses the Mason-Dixon Line symbolically as a cultural boundary between the Northern United States and the Southern United States
+symbolically as a cultural, political, and social boundary, or dividing line between the Northern and Southern United

 |